ipfs-inactive/js-libp2p-ipfs-nodejs/README.md

 ![](https://img.shields.io/badge/npm-%3E%3D3.0.0-orange.svg?style=flat-square)
 ![](https://img.shields.io/badge/Node.js-%3E%3D4.0.0-orange.svg?style=flat-square)

-> libp2p bundle (module) used in js-ipfs when run in Node.js
+> libp2p bundle (module) used in js-ipfs when run in Node.js.
+If you are looking for the browser version, see [libp2p-ipfs-browser](https://github.com/ipfs/js-libp2p-ipfs-browser)

 This libp2p build has support for: